jesus-a-martinez-v/plant-classifier/README.md

 # Plant Classifier

-Plan classifier implemented using features based on color histograms, in combination with a random forest machine learning model.
+Plant classifier implemented using features based on color histograms, in combination with a random forest machine learning model.